HeroicKatora/xtest-data/Readme.md

 main goal of this package is: if the tests run in your CI pipeline where your complete repository is available, then they should also work with the package distribution.

-It's expected that you also use this package to _register_ test data folder and then also to _access_ the test data.
-The latter step isn't required but offers a validation layer.
-In particular, the library will assert that the files are accessible through the current VCS state.

 ```rust
 let mut path = PathBuf::from("tests/data.zip");